naomi-says/ai-feedback-classifier/README.md

-# AI Feedback Classifier
+# AI Customer Support Ticket Classifier

-An NLP-based customer support ticket classifier that automatically categorizes customer feedback into different support categories.
+I built this project to understand how NLP and machine learning can be used to automatically categorize customer support tickets.

-## Overview
+The user enters a ticket subject and description, and the application predicts what type of support request it is.

-This project uses Natural Language Processing (NLP), TF-IDF feature extraction, and Logistic Regression to classify customer support tickets into five categories:
+The five categories are:

 - Billing inquiry
 - Cancellation request